libgdx/packr/README.md

 Packr comes with two such configurations out of the box, [`soft`](https://github.com/libgdx/packr/blob/master/src/main/resources/minimize/soft) and [`hard`](https://github.com/libgdx/packr/blob/master/src/main/resources/minimize/hard).
 The `hard` profile removes a few more files, and repacks some additional JAR files.

 There's also a new, *experimental* configuration, [`oraclejre8`](https://github.com/libgdx/packr/blob/master/src/main/resources/minimize/oraclejre8), which reduces size of an Oracle 8 JRE following Oracle's redistribution rules described [here](http://www.oracle.com/technetwork/java/javase/jre-8-readme-2095710.html).
 It also repacks JAR files, reducing (unpacked) JRE size from about 180 mb to 70 mb. **This version is pretty much untested, so please use with care!**

+### Cache

+Extracting and minimizing a JRE can take quite some time.
+If the `cachejre` option is used, the result of these operations is cached in the given folder, and can be reused in subsequent runs of packr.

+As of now, packr doesn't do any elaborate checks to validate the content of this cache folder.
+So if you update the JDK, or change the minimize profile, you need to empty or remove this folder manually to force a change.

 ### Classpath